Harvey Washington Wiley: Legacy

 The Liberty Ship S.S.
 Harvey W. Wiley was one of 2751 World War II Liberty Ships built between 1941 and 1945.
 She was a tanker laid down September 15, 1943, launched October 15, 1943, sold by the government in 1947, and scrapped in 1969.

 The U.S. Post Office issued a 3-cent postage stamp in Wiley's honor on June 27, 1956, in conjunction with the 50th anniversary of the 1906 Act.

 The Harvey W. Wiley Award is AOAC International's most prestigious scientific award; it was established in 1956 and has been presented annually since 1957 to a scientist (or group of scientists) who have made an outstanding contribution to analytical method development in an area of interest to AOAC International.
 AOAC International was founded in 1884 as the Association of Official Agricultural Chemists.
 Wiley was a founding member, President in 1886, Secretary from 1889 to 1912, and Honorary President until his death in 1930.

 Wiley has several buildings named in his honor.
 He was honored by Hanover College with a "Wiley Residence Hall" inaugurated in 1956.
 He was also honored by Purdue University in 1958 when the "Harvey W. Wiley Residence Hall" was opened northwest of the main academic campus.
 The FDA's Center for Food Safety and Applied Nutrition (CFSAN) operations are located in the Harvey W. Wiley Federal Building in College Park, Maryland, which was constructed in 2001 and named after Wiley in 2002.

 His birthplace near Kent is commemorated with an Indiana historic marker sign placed at the corner of IN-256 and CR-850W.
 The marker was sponsored by the Association of Food and Drug Officials and erected in 1981.

 French State Leaders named him a Chevalier of the Order of the Légion d'honneur in 1909.

 The Harvey Washington Wiley Distinguished Professor of Chemistry is an honor established through the chemistry department at Purdue University.
-The position has been occupied since 1997 by Dr. Dale W. Margerum.
+The position was occupied from 1997 until 2008 by Dr. Dale W. Margerum.

 The home he built at Somerset, Maryland, in 1893, the Wiley-Ringland House, was listed on the National Register of Historic Places in 2000.

 Wiley's achievements are the subject of Deborah Blum's 2018 nonfiction book The Poison Squad: One Chemist's Single-Minded Crusade for Food Safety at the Turn of the Twentieth Century, which was the basis for The Poison Squad, a documentary film that first aired on American Experience on January 28, 2020.

 Some libertarian philosophers cite Wiley's work as a cornerstone to increasing the breadth and depth of state coercion in the United States, arguing that freedom in medicine, food, and the right to bodily self-ownership began a sharp decline with his measures.